Ancient Romans were more closely linked to Middle East than Europe, DNA study shows | The Japan Times

 The genetic “diversity was just overwhelming,” added Ron Pinhasi of the University of Vienna, who extracted DNA from the skeletons’ ear bones.

-After the empire split into two parts, with the eastern capital in Constantinople (now Istanbul), Rome’s diversity decreased once more.
+After the empire split in two, with the eastern capital in Constantinople (now Istanbul), Rome’s diversity declined once more.

 Jonathan Pritchard, a population geneticist at Stanford University who sequenced and analyzed the DNA, said mass migration is sometimes thought to be a new phenomenon.